akandira/UpdateDatabase/README.md

  - startup.py: script that should be run on startup to transfer records from a folder to database

-  - watchdog.py: script that monitors and uploads any new reports in target directory
+  - watchdog.py: script that monitors target directory and uploads any new reports to the database

    - processing.py: contains helper functions to process lab reports

 **Visualization:** This folder contains visualization related script and Jupyter Notebook to visualize results.
-- app.py:  Helper functions to visualize data in database
+- app.py:  Helper functions to visualize data in the database
-- Visualization Notebook: Notebook to query database and visualize results
+- VisualizationNotebook: Notebook to query database and visualize results

- **config.ini:** Configuration file to provide user defined settings **requirements.txt:** file that contains dependencies for successful functioning of the application
+ **config.ini:** Configuration file to provide user defined settings

+ **requirements.txt:** file that contains dependencies for successful functioning of the application
  ## How to run
 The following assumes that you have Python 3.8.x installed on your system and have access to Jupyter Notebook.
 If not, please install a compatible environment on your system such as Anaconda and setup Jupyter Notebook.